openactive/openactive-test-suite/packages/openactive-integration-tests/test/helpers/flow-stages/README.md

 FlowStages can then be queried after they've run in order to:

 1. Check that the FlowStage was successful
-  - This is overridable per-FlowStage.
+  - This is set per-FlowStage.
 For example, B's Flow Stage considers the run successful if the HTTP response has status 201
   - FlowStage method: `itSuccessChecks()`
 2. Perform validation checks on the output
-  - This is overridable per-FlowStage.
+  - This is set per-FlowStage.
 In all cases, this is a case of calling [Validator](https://github.com/openactive/data-model-validator) on the HTTP output.
   - FlowStage method: `itValidationTests()`

 ## FlowStageRunnable